federatedplatforms/Docker-BDI-Node/README.md

 docker compose --profile run up
 ```

 This will start the BDI-API, Corda node and GraphDB containers.
+Startup might take some time, so be patient.

 ## Sample Call